laxap/iconfont/Documentation/Main/Administration/Index.rst

 - Install the extension.

-- In the extension configuration select the iconfont - fontawesome or fontello.
+- In the extension configuration you may switch to custom font.
+See tab Custom for additional settings.

 |img-extconf|

-- Include the static template.
+- Include the static template. **Version 0.9.0+ supports only fluid_styled_content!** lib.fluidContent.partialRootPaths.10 will be set to overwrite the Header partials.

 |img-includestatic|